 Static caravan holidays in Wales are the less expensive way of exploring this most historic of countries in the British Isles.

-There are 3 National Parks in Wales including Snowdonia, Pembrokeshire Coast and Brecon Beacons.
+There are 3 National Parks in Wales including Snowdonia, Pembrokeshire Coast and the Brecon Beacons.

 There are also several islands you can visit taking boats out from all along the Welsh coast.
 These include famous holy islands in Wales two of which are detailed below: